seraphile/CMT/docs/rules.md

 ###  Visitors

-Our teams policy to visitors by default is `Open✅`.
+Our teams policy to visitors by default is `Open✅`, but we do ask people not to bring us election proposals.
 You can check our up-to-the-minute status and other teams’ visiting policies here: <https://teams.beefox.xyz/>

 ### Sundaes🍨